saonbd1/astro-blog-starter-template/src/content/blog/schema-vs-microformats-markup-guide.md

 ### 2. They target different ecosystems

 Schema.org is widely used by search engines and other systems that consume structured data.
-Google Search supports JSON-LD, Microdata, and RDFa for structured data, although its documentation generally recommends JSON-LD for maintainability.[2]
+Google Search supports JSON-LD, Microdata, and RDFa for structured data, although its documentation generally recommends JSON-LD for maintainability.

 Microformats are designed around ordinary HTML and are strongly associated with decentralized publishing and the IndieWeb.
 They are a good fit when a human-readable DOM structure is important to your downstream tools.